ColleagueRiley/Software-Rendering/README.md

 RGFW is a lightweight single-header windowing library, its source code can be found [here](https://github.com/ColleagueRiley/RGFW).
 This tutorial is based on its source code.

-Basic software rendering is very simple.
+The basic idea of software rendering is simple.
 It comes down to drawing to a buffer and blitting it to the screen.
-However it is a bit more complicated than that when you're working with low level apis.
-This is because you must properly initalize a rendering context, telling the api how to expect the data.
-Then you must use the api's functions to blit to the screen, which can also be complicated.
+However, software rendering is a bit more complicated than that when working with low-level APIs.
+The added complexity is because you must properly initialize a rendering context, telling the API how to expect the data.
+Then to draw you have to use the API's functions to blit to the screen, which can also be complicated.

 This tutorial explains how RGFW handles software rendering so you can understand how to implement it yourself.